 A question we are often asked is what made you choose to have and run a bed and breakfast?
 The simplest answer is hospitality.
-Prior to having a Bed and Breakfast we visited lots of hotels.
-Many were lovely but the hospitality was often not quite right.
-We started to visit more and more Bed and Breakfasts and realised that the best of those certainly had cracked this, hence our decision.
+Prior to having a Bed and Breakfast, we visited lots of hotels.
+Many were lovely; however, the hospitality was often not quite right.

 Helpful and Hospitable